Amped (Dog Eat Dog album)

-Amped is the third studio album by American band Dog Eat Dog.
+Amped is the third studio album by American rock band Dog Eat Dog.
 It was released by Roadrunner Records exclusively in Europe.
 The album was a commercial failure in comparison to the previous two albums.
 It only charted in Germany, where it debuted at number 42.
 The album's only single, "Expect the Unexpected", debuted at number 94 in the UK singles chart.
 This was the band's final album released through Roadrunner Records as well as the last album to feature Sean Kilkenny on guitar.

 Recording and production

 The album was recorded in Central Studios in Bladensburg, Maryland.

 The album was produced, recorded and mixed by Italric, a friend of Brandon Finley who also owned the studio.

 The band spent four days a week in the studio and recorded 15 new songs in a span of ten months.

 Release and promotion

 The album was released on June 14, 1999, in Europe on CD, audio cassette and vinyl.